Logging (Beta)

 Tip: When filtering by a custom date range, you can leave the End date blank to filter from the Start date to the current date.

-1. In the Unity Cloud Dashboard, open Game Server Hosting (Multiplay).
+1. In the Unity Cloud Dashboard, open Multiplay Hosting.

 2. Select Debugging.